01 of 12

 Instead of the traditional white-painted lattice found on older wooden coasters, the Six Flags St. Louis speedster uses the unpainted pressure-treated lumber used for most modern-day woodies.
 The enormous ride spans over 5000 feet (making it one of the longest in the world) and drops an impressive 150 feet (which also ranks highly among the world's thrill machines.)Continue to 6 of 12 below.

 Number 6: Voyage - 67.4 mph

-One of three world-class wooden coasters at the family-owned park in the small town of Santa Claus, Voyage stands tall above the rest and ranks among the highest, longest, and steepest woodies in the world as well as one of the fastest.
-It is a sensational ride (if a tad rough) and gets my nod as one of the best roller coasters I have had the pleasure of riding.
-Read my review of Voyage.
+One of three world-class wooden coasters at the family-owned Holiday World park in the small town of Santa Claus, Indiana, Voyage stands tall above the rest and ranks among the highest, longest, and steepest woodies in the world as well as one of the fastest.
+It is a sensational ride (if a tad rough) and gets a nod here as one of the best roller coasters in the world.
+Read a review of Voyage.

 Other Holiday World Info:Continue to 7 of 12 below.

 07 of 12

 This is where the fastest wooden roller coaster rankings run into a bit of a speed bump.
 Outlaw Run opened in 2013 and was among the first to incorporate the innovative "topper track" developed by ride manufacturer Rocky Mountain Construction.
 Unlike a traditional wooden coaster, a steel runner covers the entire length of track in the newfangled rides.
 That allows the trains to use polyurethane wheels (similar to the ones that are used on steel coasters) and to perform elements such as inversions that classic wooden coasters are incapable of delivering.
 It also probably allows the modified coasters to go faster than traditional wooden coasters -- hence the problem with the rankings.